-Notice 2020-23 amplifies previous filing and payment relief, and now provides that any payment or filing obligation for corporate entities that otherwise would be due on or after April 1, 2020 and before July 15, 2020, will be automatically postponed until July 15, 2020.
+Notice 2020-23 amplifies previous filing and payment relief, and now provides that any payment or filing obligation associated with Form 1120S (S corporation) or Form 1065 (partnership) that otherwise would be due on or after April 1, 2020 and before July 15, 2020, will be automatically postponed until July 15, 2020.
 This relief applies both to returns with an original due date falling between April 1 and July 15, as well as returns with an extended due date falling within that time period.

 In addition to the Form 1120S and Form 1065, the relief also postpones until July 15:

 - The payment and filing date for Form 8752, the required annual deposit for fiscal year pass-through entities that have elected a tax year other than their required tax year,

 - The period within which a person can file a refund claim, where that period would otherwise close during the April 1 – July 15 period,